 - 1. In a shallow serving bowl, stir together the shallots and vinegar.
 Cover and refrigerate until ready to serve or up to 2 days.

 - Shuck the oysters

-- 2. Just before serving, you need to shuck the oysters.
-To open an oyster using the typical American technique, the hinge method, start with a soft, clean towel in your left hand.
+- 2. Just before serving, shuck the oysters by opening them, one at a time, using the typical American technique, the hinge method.
+Start with a soft, clean towel in your left hand.
 Hold the cupped part of the oyster in the palm of your hand on top of the towel, with the hinge (pointed) end toward your wrist.
 (You can put a heavy-duty glove on the hand holding the oyster if you’re shucking a lot of oysters or feel accident-prone.)

 - 3. Using your right hand, insert the point of the knife into the hinge of the oyster, pressing gently on the hinge until you feel it pop open.
 (Some people say you press the oyster onto the knife instead of the knife into the oyster; in either case, placement is more important than pressure.
 This process should not cause you to break a sweat.)